The specific dates when CSO bilateral period submission windows open and close can be found in the FCA calendars.

 The ISO will apply the CSO bilateral limitations criteria described in Market Rule 1, Section III.13.5.1, Capacity Supply Obligation Bilaterals, to each CSO bilateral.
 When trying to arrange a CSO bilateral, it is important to be aware of capacity zone limitations.
 CSO bilaterals can be submitted to transfer CSOs between any capacity zones or external interfaces.
 However, the set of CSO bilaterals submitted during a bilateral period must respect all modeled limits.

-If the set of submitted CSO bilaterals violates one or more of the local sourcing requirement (LSR), maximum capacity limit (MCL), or capacity transfer limits (CTL), the CSO bilaterals are evaluated in order of confirmation time to remedy the violations.
+If the set of submitted CSO bilaterals violates one or more of the fixed zonal limits up to the truncation point of the respective sloped zonal demand curve, or capacity transfer limits (CTL), the CSO bilaterals are evaluated in order of confirmation time to remedy the violations.
 The violating CSO bilateral is denied, as are all CSO bilaterals with later confirmation times that exacerbate the same constraint.

 Provisional CSO bilaterals allow market participants to enter and confirm CSO bilateral contracts before the actual CSO bilateral submission window opens.
 This provides participants with a place where contracts can be held until the submission window opens.
 When a submission window opens, provisional CSO bilaterals that pass transferring and acquiring limit validations are converted to CSO bilaterals.

 CSO bilaterals are managed using the Forward Capacity Market CSO Bilateral Contracts User Interface, which is accessible on the SMD applications home page.
 A digital certificate is required to use the application.
 You must ask your security administrator for the ISO’s Customer and Assets Management System (CAMS) to provide you with one of the following roles on the basis of your expected activities: